rtcharity/eahub.org/CONTRIBUTING.md

 join the [contributions channel](https://discord.gg/CQueVjk3fc) on EA Hub's discord server and post a short message that you'd like to contribute.

-### Git Commit Messages
-Since we have enabled squash-merging, all commits on your branch will be squashed into one when merging into master.
-Having clear commit messages on your branch will, however, make the code review easier.
-Hence, please follow the following guidelines (adapted from [here](https://chris.beams.io/posts/git-commit/)) for all commits, but especially for the final, squashed one:
-1. Separate subject from body with a blank line
-1. Do not end the subject line with a period
-1. Use the imperative mood in the subject line
-1. Use the body to explain what and why vs. how

 ### Pull Requests
 When making a pull request, put yourself in the shoes of the reviewer and think what information they need to review your code effectively.